SimonDarksideJ/monogame.github.io/documentation/articles/monogame/howto/graphics/HowTo_Enable_Anti_Aliasing.md

     graphics.PreferMultiSampling = true;
     ```

-* Set the view matrix to place the camera close to the object so you can more clearly see the smoothed, antialiased edges.
+* Set the view matrix to place the camera close to the object so you can more clearly see the smoothed, anti-aliased edges.

     ```csharp
     worldMatrix = Matrix.CreateRotationX(tilt) * Matrix.CreateRotationY(tilt);